All Episodes

 Welcome back to the Sean Hannity Show.

-This is Jordan Security.
+This is Jordan Seculo.

 We've got a lot coming up in the second half of the broadcast.

-Really, I mean, it's been since the Dobbs case since they've tried there were assassination attempts on Supreme Court justices, you know, block away from their house, people with guns.
+Really, I mean, it's been since the Dobbs case and since they tried their assassination attempts on Supreme Court justices, you know, block away from their house, people with guns.

-They were having to have security surround their homes uh around Washington, D.C.
 Yeah, many of them still have not had to been able to drop those security practices.

 And then last week, of course, Thursday and Friday, major decisions out of the court yet again, a year later, that have got the left calling for impeachment of justices because they don't agree with their judicial philosophy.

-They've got the left calling for court packing, which Congress under the Constitution can't add justices and remove justices from the Supreme Court.
+They've got the left calling for court packing, which Congress, under the Constitution, can't add justices and remove justices from the Supreme Court.

 So they do have the power to do it, but it's this idea of why are they doing it?

-Are they doing it would they be doing it for the right reasons?
+Would they be doing it for the right reasons?

 But one thing we did want to do, and we're going to do this coming up in the next segment of the broadcast, is talk through the actual cases that upset them so much.